 Both old and young, was named THE EVENING STAR.

 In the lines from 110 to 139, Wordsworth shares a vivid description of the house and their life around it.
 The cottage they lived in stood on a huge projected piece of land.
 When the sunset, Isabella being a housewife, lights a lamp which was an old piece hanging from the ceiling.
-The light in the house symbolizes the labour the family engages in after the sunset also as a name meaning for the house.
-The house came to be called as the ‘Evening Star’ for when the fellow villagers retire to work; the trio continues to work in their cottage by their respective types of equipment.
+The light in the house symbolizes the labor the family engages in after the sunset also as a name meaning for the house.
+The house came to be called the ‘Evening Star’ for when the fellow villagers retire to work; the trio continues to work in their cottage by their respective types of equipment.

 Lines 140 -176